mHooshdar/campaign-overview/README.md

 In this folder, we have the `pages`

 ## store
-In this folder, we have the `redux` (personally do not like redux) reducers and functionalities.
-We used `redux-toolkit` for handling mutating state and some features that is exported.
+We have the `redux` (I personally do not like redux), reducers and functionalities in this folder.
+We used `redux-toolkit` to handle mutating states and some exported features.

 ## types
-We have our `types` and `interfaces` declaration in this folder and it's imported into other components
+We have our `types` and `interfaces` declaration in this folder, and it's imported into other components
 ## utils
 In this folder, we have the `utility` functions and also the `axios` instance

 ## Deploy on Vercel

-This project is deployed on `https://campaign-overview.vercel.app/` with vercel deployment
+This project is deployed on `https://campaign-overview.vercel.app/` with `vercel` deployment

 If you have any further questions or feedback, don't hesitate to contact me